-For candidates, how would commercial super speed travel at twice the speed of sound affect your job opportunities?
+For candidates, how would commercial super-speed travel at twice the speed of sound affect your job opportunities?
 (We might be just four years away from that, London to New York in 3.5 hours).

 For employers and recruiters, what happens when the oil and gas jobs market tightens up, and you need to put in a tender with highly technical people?
 How long does your current HR process take?
 What if competing tenderers are chasing the same person?

 We’re currently accepting candidates to our skills pool database.
 The employer promotion will start in the coming months, once we see that we can cover most enquiries.
 We’ll invite companies to access our skills pool, but will also employ people directly in conjunction with our activities at rp².
-We constantly work with operators and service companies all over the world.
-We’ve just launched our well management service, and anticipate manpower demands that result from our bespoke training courses.
+We continuously work with operators and service companies all over the world.
+We’ve just launched our well management service, and anticipate workforce demands that result from our bespoke training courses.

 To qualify for our skills pool, you need to be highly skilled in between one and five specific skills.
 These are NOT job roles, but practical skills required within functions.
-For example, you wouldn’t qualify as just a drilling engineer, but with five years of experience in HPHT then you would.
+For example, you wouldn’t qualify as just a drilling engineer, but with five years of experience in HPHT, then you would.
 Being a fluids engineer doesn’t count but being an expert in proppant formulae would.

 If you’re already registered as a candidate and want to get considered for our skills pool, then register on the skills pool.
 If you’re going to go straight to the skills pool, then that’s fine too.